-For volunteers (including prospective trustees) we may also collect information about criminal convictions and offences, in which case this is processed on the basis that it is necessary for the purposes of performing or exercising obligations or rights which are imposed or conferred by law relating to safeguarding or based on your consent.
+For volunteers (including prospective trustees) we may also collect information about criminal convictions and offences, in which case this is processed on the basis that it is necessary for the purposes of performing or exercising obligations or rights which are imposed or conferred by law or based on your consent.

 Withdrawal of Consent: Where you have given us consent to use your personal information in a certain way you have the right to withdraw that consent at any time.
 If you withdraw your consent we may not be able to provide certain products or services to you.
 We will tell you if that is the case.
 For more information on your rights see the Your Rights section below.